Hyssop - An Ancient Healer

 'Purge me with hyssop, and I shall be clean: wash me, and I shall be whiter than snow'.
 Psalms 51.7

-The fact that a herb has been used for hundreds, or even thousands, of years always reassures me and there are mentions of hyssop (Hyssopsus officinalis) in plenty of historical writings, including the bible.
+The fact that a herb has been used for hundreds, or even thousands, of years always reassures me.
+There are mentions of hyssop (Hyssopus officinalis) in plenty of historical writings, including the Bible.

-I have a pretty hyssop plant in my garden and often use it for making a liqueur.
-And I’m not alone in this.
-The Roman writer, Pliny, made a herbal liqueur called Hyssopites, and Benedictine monks used the herb extensively in their liqueur making.
+Hyssop is a wonderful herb for making a liqueur, and I’m not alone in this appreciation.
+The Roman writer, Pliny, created a herbal liqueur called Hyssopites, and Benedictine monks used the herb extensively in their own traditional recipes.
+Today, it remains one of the secret ingredients in the famous Chartreuse.

-Today it is one of the herbs used in the secret recipe for Chartreuse.
-I don’t have the Chartreuse recipe but do have a recipe for Heavenly Hyssop Liqueur one which is lovely served with a dash of soda water.
+While I don't have the secret Chartreuse recipe, I do have a recipe for Heavenly Hyssop Liqueur, which is lovely served with a dash of soda water.
+You will find the recipe here in Liqueurs with Herbs & Spices

 Cultivation